Authored by the expert who managed and guided the team behind the Australia Property Pack

 So, is now a good time?

-This is not financial or investment advice, and we don't know your personal situation, so please do your own research and consult with qualified professionals before making any decisions.
+This is not financial or investment advice, we do not know your personal situation, and you should do your own research before buying property in Brisbane.

 Is it smart to buy now in Brisbane, or should I wait as of 2026?